basho-labs/the-basho-community/README.md

 I want to introduce the idea of "The Riak Community" as a releasable product.
 Why not approach community development like you would code?
 What if there were scheduled "releases" comprised of new "features" and "bug fixes"?

 The idea is simple: each month we cut a new release of the Riak Community.
-A release will be comprised of a list of contributions stored in a new set of [release notes](./release-notes).
+A release will be comprised of a list of contributions stored in a new set of [release notes](https://github.com/basho/the-riak-community/tree/master/release-notes).
 Contributions will be listed as short descriptions of what was accomplished along with a the name of whomever contributed it.

 ### The Goal

 The goal is to periodically tag and release "versions" of The Riak Community.
-New versions will be packed with accomplishments and contributions from various community members along with bug fixes for things we've found that are inhibiting Riak growth and adoption.
+New versions will be packed with accomplishments and contributions from various community members.
 With each new release, we'll have advanced the Community in myriad ways (even if we didn't have a set "road map").

 Each subsequent release will represent the evolution of the Community: new docs will have been written; new talks will have been given; new slide decks will have been created; process flaws will have been unearthed and rectified.
 All of this moves the community forward and makes it a better place to work and play.